 The freedom of traveling solo was the prong of my selfishness in my thirties, not anymore.
 As the curtain drops on romanticism of solo adventure, it’s really second place to romancing with a partner.

 Singleness after several years is feeling the chill , envy of couples embracing in laughter, staring into a wedding party as if it was a fairytale, dining alone with the TV, laptop, or music as my audience, but worse of all is wearing the wicked blue robe!
 The one that feels like a blanket and looks like it should be thrown out.

 The actuality of my detachment from a relationship, is posted everywhere and it is neon bright in my head.
 When this singleness sinks my spirit, I take a bath.
 Women you know, if you drop down and eliminate, the room that may not be as you please, or a phone call, text, beep, and soak out everything, it is bliss.

-Freedom is the bait and the blessing.
+Freedom is the bait and a rolling drum beat.
 I can do, go, think, act, without argument or alarm.
 I have always been more observer than joiner.
 Even in High School, in a gang of ten gals and guys I continually turned down invitations, or bowed out at the last-minute.

 If you are a dreamer like me; youth doesn’t end, people don’t end, ambitions and passions still erupt and the blood in my veins boils to reinvent, and relocate.
 All of those choices are upon me.